Clementinio/Security-Systems/README.md

 # Security-Systems
-This contains the python code developed in the case of the project titled "Network-based Mimicry Anomaly Detection using Divergence Measures and Machine Learning".
+This contains the python code developed in the case of the project titled **Network-based Mimicry Anomaly Detection using Divergence Measures and Machine Learning**.
 To be able to use this code, you need to associate it with the master thesis associated to it at.